 It’s recommended that you take a full course load each semester to stay on track for graduation/prerequisite requirements.
 Taking a challenging load and doing well can demonstrate your ability to handle the rigor of the curriculum in health profession schools.
 If you choose to take a lighter load, it might be necessary for you to justify your decision in your application.

-Professional schools typically look at your cumulative total GPA (all colleges/universities attended and all courses completed – including repeats) and your BCPM (biology, chemistry, physics, and math courses) or science/math GPA most heavily.
-You can use an online GPA calculator to determine your cumulative GPA (if you’ve attended multiple institutions) or your BCPM GPA.
+Professional schools typically look at your cumulative total GPA (all colleges/universities attended and all courses completed – including repeats) and your BCP (biology, chemistry, and physics courses) GPA or science GPA most heavily.
+MD programs look at the cumulative total GPA and the BCPM (biology, chemistry, physics, and math courses) or science/math GPA most heavily.
+You can use an online GPA calculator to determine your cumulative GPA (if you’ve attended multiple institutions) or your BCP/BCPM GPA.

 No, we do not offer pre-health committee letters.
 You should ask faculty, mentors, supervisors, and health professionals you’ve shadowed/worked with directly for letters.
 Health professional schools only ask for committee letters if they are available from your school, so you will not be at a disadvantage in the application process without one.